syncfusion-content/maui-docs/MAUI/Masked-Entry/Events.md

 The ValueChanging event occurs when the `Value` property is about to change in the MaskedEntry control.
 The MaskedEntryValueChangingEventArgs provides the following properties:

-* NewValue: Gets the current value of the MaskedEntry control.
+* `NewValue`: Gets the current value of the MaskedEntry control.
-* OldValue: Gets the previous value of the MaskedEntry control.
+* `OldValue`: Gets the previous value of the MaskedEntry control.
-* IsValid: Gets or sets a boolean value indicating whether the input is considered valid based on the mask completion.
+* `IsValid`: Gets or sets a boolean value indicating whether the input is considered valid based on the mask completion.
-* Cancel: Gets or sets a value indicating whether the event should be canceled.
+* `Cancel`: Gets or sets a value indicating whether the event should be canceled.

 {% tabs %}